Prospective Students: Overview

 - Once you are admitted to UIS, contact the Office of Disability Services to discuss your disability and needs.

-- Schedule an initial interview with a specialist to register with the Office of Disability Services.
+- Schedule an initial interview in person or online/phone (if you’re an online student) with a specialist to register with the Office of Disability Services.
 Complete paperwork (application, confidentiality agreement, release of information forms, etc.) during initial appointment.

 - Complete an ODS application for services